polowis/git-playground/public/docs/git-diff.md

 ---

 **Step 2: Save the File**
-Once you've added your content, save the file.
+Once you've added your content, save the file (if you use `echo` command, you can skip this step).

 ---

 **Step 3: Check the Changes**
 So, what exactly did we change in the file?
-To see the differences, you can use the git diff command.
+To see the differences, you can use the `git diff` command.
 This will show you exactly what has been modified since the last commit.

 ```sh
 $ git diff